 Firstly, there’s the constant changing of regulations on a state-by-state basis.
 Especially for bulk online sellers who stock inventory in another state, they might be inclined to pay sales tax there due to the presence of a Physical Nexus.

 The term refers to whether or not a business has a significant physical presence within a state.
 This determines whether or not businesses will be obligated to collect and remit sales tax according to state jurisdiction.
-This may take the form of a physical location, affiliations with other businesses, owning a warehouse within the state, and even just simply keeping inventory there.
-The problem with this is that this rule has different interpretations depending on the state you find yourself operating in.
+This may include a physical location, affiliations with other businesses, owning a warehouse within the state, and even simply keeping inventory there.
+The problem is that this rule has different interpretations depending on your state.

 Complying with Sales Tax

-Should a business find that they are under the jurisdiction of a state with sales tax, they must now begin the process of being compliant with tax regulations.
+Should a business find that they are under the jurisdiction of a state with sales tax, it must now begin the process of being compliant with tax regulations.
 First of all, one should make sure to check the specific tax rates that your state has.
 There is a great amount of variation to this, so it is important to do your research in every state and jurisdiction you are operating out of.
-Just one example of this is a proposed ordinance that was made in 2020 at the city of Chicago where plans to add a 5-cent tax on online sales of bottled water and alcoholic beverages.
+One example of this is a proposed ordinance made in 2020 in Chicago, which plans to add a 5-cent tax on online sales of bottled water and alcoholic beverages.

-After you have done your research, check for further details on how and when to file your taxes to the state agency.
-Some states still accept bank checks, but others have now moved on to digital payment services.
-Along with that, it is important to understand the potential penalties that your business can face should a mistake or a delay happen.
-Should there be a concern, it would be a good move to look for a tax lawyer or tax consultant who can guide you through the necessary processes and options for payment.
+After researching, check for further details on how and when to file your taxes to the state agency.
+Some states still accept bank checks, but others have moved on to digital payment services.
+It is also important to understand the potential penalties that your business can face should a mistake or a delay happen.
+Should there be a concern, it would be a good move to look for a tax lawyer or consultant who can guide you through the necessary processes and options for payment.

-Certain states have made this process a bit easier with the formation of the Streamlined Sales and Use Tax Agreement.
+Certain states have made this process easier by forming the Streamlined Sales and Use Tax Agreement.
 Through the cooperation of 44 states, this program makes it easier for local and online businesses by simplifying certain aspects of Sales Taxation.
-If you are operating in one of the 44 member states, make sure to check what this board can do for you.
+If you operate in one of the 44 member states, check what this board can do for you.

 The Benefits of Tax Planning

-Although business owners can do all these requirements by themselves, it is still advised to set some time for Tax Planning.
-This practice, when done effectively and strategically, can allow a business to pay the lowest amount of tax possible.
-The money regained from tax deductions and credits can be used to further your business opportunities.
+Although business owners can do all these requirements by themselves, setting some time for Tax Planning is still advised.
+When done effectively and strategically, this practice can allow a business to pay the lowest amount of tax possible.
+The money regained from tax deductions, and credits can be used to further your business opportunities.
 However, you can approach Tax Planning with a variety of different strategies.

-Tax Credit is a specific amount of money that you can deduct from the amount of taxes you owe.
-Now, this is different from deductions which flat-out subtract from the amount of taxable income.
-These may differ according to the location, size, and even industry of the business.
+A tax Credit is a specific amount of money you can deduct from the taxes you owe.
+This is different from deductions which flat-out subtract from the amount of taxable income.
+These may differ according to the business’s location, size, and even industry.
 Usually, these are given as incentives for a specific action or maybe even as an aid to struggling industries during times of crisis.

 Proper Timing of Expenses

 When it comes to your expenses in your business, they can also be leveraged to benefit your tax planning.
-This involves measures such as reducing income, increasing expenses, and even purposely creating expenditures to move all associated taxes to another timeframe.
-What’s important is that this expense can be traced back to a good or service that you provide for it to become an official expense.
+This involves reducing income, increasing expenses, and even purposely creating expenditures to move all associated taxes to another timeframe.
+What’s important is that this expense can be traced back to a good or service you provide for it to become an official expense.

 Restructuring your Business

-Another option for businesses that are considered as Limited Liability Companies or LLCs is to initiate a structure change.
-For LLCs, there is some wiggle room for owners as they can either be taxed on the grounds of a sole proprietorship or as part of a corporation.
+Another option for businesses considered Limited Liability Companies or LLCs is initiating a structure change.
+For LLCs, owners have some wiggle room as they can either be taxed on the grounds of a sole proprietorship or as part of a corporation.
 Another potential action is to apply as an S corporation or S-Corp.
-These were made specifically for smaller businesses so that they could receive advantages when it comes to taxes.
-Even an LLC may opt to go for this status but this involves meeting strict requirements.
+These were made specifically for smaller businesses to receive advantages regarding taxes.
+Even an LLC may opt for this status, which involves meeting strict requirements.
 Some of these include having less than 100 shareholders and making sure that all of these shareholders are US residents.

-Surprisingly, a reliable method of reducing taxes could also be by simply saving money for future healthcare needs.
-Money can be routed towards a Health Savings Account which is available to those with the proper healthcare plans.
-Not only does this amount grow without being subject to taxation, but withdrawing funds from this account is also tax-free should the medical expenses be found to qualify for such an exemption.
+Surprisingly, a reliable method of reducing taxes could be simply saving money for future healthcare needs.
+Money can be routed towards a Health Savings Account, available to those with the proper healthcare plans.
+Not only does this amount grow without being subject to taxation, but withdrawing funds from this account is also tax-free should the medical expenses qualify for such an exemption.

 Employed Family Members

-Solo Business owners, both traditional and online, can make use of the IRS guidelines on family employees to save on their tax liabilities.
-This allows owners to shield their incomes from taxation, as well as allow them to not pay social security and Medicare taxes.
-The IRS has issued a variety of different guidelines regarding specific family members, so it would be best to check out the official site of the IRS or make contact with a tax professional.
+Solo Business owners, both traditional and online, can use the IRS guidelines on family employees to save on their tax liabilities.
+This allows owners to shield their incomes from taxation and allow them not to pay social security and Medicare taxes.
+The IRS has issued various guidelines regarding specific family members, so it would be best to check out the official site of the IRS or contact a tax professional.

 Tax Planning Consultations: Do I need them?

 Looking into this, some business owners may be inclined to do this all on their own.
-Although there are a multitude of guidelines and stipulations that you can make use of when it comes to Tax Planning, a great move for the long-term would be to employ a tax professional.
+Although there are many guidelines and stipulations you can use when it comes to Tax Planning, a great move for the long term would be to employ a tax professional.
 These are consultants and advisors who have experience not only in tax planning but also in the various laws governing this.
-They also have in-depth knowledge of tax compliance, helping you to stay on top of your situation with their aid.
+They also have in-depth tax compliance knowledge, helping you stay on top of your situation with their aid.

-Scheduling a Tax Planning Consultation is easy with the multitude of CPA Firms and Tax Consultants available over the internet.
-However, research is key to finding the best CPA Consultancy Firm to aid you in this endeavor.
-One thing you should be looking for is what the firm’s tax background is, giving you an idea of the kind of businesses that they have experience dealing with.
+Scheduling a Tax Planning Consultation is easy with many CPA Firms and Tax Consultants available online.
+However, research is key to finding the best CPA Consultancy Firm.
+You should be looking for the firm’s tax background, giving you an idea of the kind of businesses they have experience dealing with.
 Not only that, it is a good idea to ask whether or not they have the infrastructure needed to manage not only tax compliance but also the process of filing and submitting the needed requirements.

-For those already looking for a CPA Firm to help not only in tax planning but in other aspects such as bookkeeping and accounting, feel free to check in with FreeCashFlow.io.
-The CEO, Alan Chen, offers a free 30-minute Strategy Session meant to grow your business and reduce the amount of tax liability you have through deductions and other strategies available to you.
+For those already looking for a CPA Firm to help in tax planning and other aspects, such as bookkeeping and accounting, feel free to check in with FreeCashFlow.io.
+The CEO, Alan Chen, offers a free 30-minute Strategy Session meant to grow your business and reduce your tax liability through deductions and other strategies available to you.